 Other Methods for Testing Dog Intelligence

 There are other, shorter methods that also give you insight into your dog’s intelligence.
-Tests known simply as “getting into trouble,” “number of corrections” and “hide-and-seek” can assist you in learning about your dog’s intelligence.
+Behaviorists like myself often rely on one of these three approaches, known simply as “getting into trouble,” “number of corrections” and “hide-and-seek,” all of which provide clues as to a dog’s relative level of smarts.

 Getting Into Trouble

 If your dog is getting into trouble when he’s alone, he’s bored and looking for something to keep him mentally stimulated.
-Puzzle toys are recommended for these dogs, along with plenty of exercise.
+Read up on enrichment for dogs, and be sure to give your pet plenty of exercise.
+At least two walks a day will help—the longer, the better.
+Enlist a dog walker if your schedule makes this difficult!

-- and walk around the cups and distract the dog.
+- Walk around the cups to distract the dog

-Then, let the dog find the treat.
-If he finds it immediately, his memory is above average.
+If the dog finds the treat immediately, his memory is above average.

 Number of Corrections